 Rothesay Netherwood School |

-Boarding schools in Canada's maritime region are part of a rich academic tradition that predates Canadian confederation.
-The oldest boarding school in Canada, King's Collegiate School (now King's-Edgehill School) was founded by United Empire Loyalists in 1788.
-King's and the other schools in the region rightly cherish the historical tradition that they represent.
+Boarding schools in New Brunswick are part of a rich academic tradition that stretches back well before Canadian Confederation.
+The oldest boarding school in Canada, King’s Collegiate School (now King’s-Edgehill School), was founded in 1788 by United Empire Loyalists.
+King’s and other schools in the region take pride in this heritage, preserving traditions while preparing students for the future.

-That said, behind the ivy walls are classrooms that are at the cutting edge of education in Canada.
-Rothesay-Netherwood, for example, offers a full suite of academic programs, including IB and Round Square, on par with the best schools in the world.
+At the same time, behind the ivy-covered walls are classrooms equipped with cutting-edge programs and approaches.
+For example, Rothesay-Netherwood offers a full suite of globally recognized academic options, including the International Baccalaureate (IB) and Round Square, placing it on par with the best boarding schools worldwide.

-High school graduation requirements are set by the New Brunswick Department of Education, not the federal government.
-To earn a New Brunswick High School Graduation Diploma students are required to complete 20 credits, with a minimum of 5 of those credits earned at the grade 12 level.
-Each credit represents the successful completion of a course of study.
-There are compulsory course requirements in English, history, math, science, fine arts, and life role development.
+High school graduation requirements are determined by the New Brunswick Department of Education.
+To earn a New Brunswick High School Graduation Diploma, students must complete at least 20 credits, with a minimum of 5 credits at the Grade 12 level.
+Each credit represents the successful completion of a full course of study.
+Core requirements include English, history, mathematics, science, fine arts, and life role development.
+Electives give students the flexibility to explore their interests while meeting provincial standards.

 Web-guides